Page last updated on January 9, 2026 at 2:17 pm

 Nomination Process

-2. The deadline for submitting nominations is TBD.
+- The deadline for submitting nominations is generally the beginning of December.

 Selection Process

-2. The Award Committee shall notify the winner in January and invite the winner to attend the Birthday Celebration.
+- The Award Committee shall notify the nominees and the recipient of the award by January 1 and invite them to attend the Birthday Celebration.

-3. The Mayor of the City of Bloomington or the Chair of the Dr. Martin Luther King, Jr. Birthday Celebration Commission will present the award at the Birthday Celebration.
+- The Mayor of the City of Bloomington, representative from the Office of the Mayor, or the Chair of the Dr. Martin Luther King, Jr. Birthday Celebration Commission will present the award at the Birthday Celebration.